gamemann/XDP-Forwarding/README.md

 -b --baddr => The address to bind/look for.
 -B --bport => The port to bind/look for.
 -p --protocol => The protocol (either "tcp", "udp", "icmp", or unset for all).
--a --save => Save rule to config file.
+-a --save => Remove rule from config file.
 ```

 This will delete a forwarding rule while the XDP program is running.